logo

 Hurricane Milton – A Looming Threat of Destruction

-Hurricane Milton poses a severe and complex threat to Florida, with President Joe Biden emphasizing the urgency for residents to evacuate.
+Hurricane Milton poses a severe and complex threat to Florida, and President Joe Biden even urged residents to evacuate.
 During a White House briefing, Biden described the situation as a "matter of life and death" and urged Floridians to act swiftly.

 U.S. President Joe Biden during a briefing on the ongoing hurricane season in the Roosevelt Room of the White House on October 8, 2024, in Washington, DC. | Source: Getty Images